JAGFx/ets2-dashboard-skin/README.md

    or [`promod`](https://ets2.jagfx.fr/maps.promod.tar.gz) tiles collection
 2. Extract them into the folder of your installation folder.
 Final path example: `ETSDashFolder/maps/vanilla/...`
 3. Set the `Tiles location` (Menu > Config > Map's options > Map > Tile location) to `Local`
+4. Restart the app
-4. And that's it !
+5. And that's it !

 ## Know issues